-You must be able to demonstrate vocational competency in your proposed teaching and assessing area.
-Vocational competency is defined as broad industry knowledge and experience, and may include, but is not limited to, holding a current relevant unit of competency or qualification.
+Entry to this course requires you to demonstrate vocational competency in your proposed teaching and assessing area.
+Vocational competency is defined as broad industry knowledge and work experience; this may include, but is not limited to, holding a current relevant unit of competency or qualification in the vocational area.

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.